-- [1] There were no concerns with the Board as constituted. - [2] Discussions have taken place between the parties with respect to this file. - [3] The Respondent has viewed the site while the Complainant has not. - [4] The parties agreed that all evidence, argument and decision from Hearing 72257 be carried forward to this Hearing. - The Respondent objected to the introduction of the Complainant's rebuttal document which is labelled C-3.
+- [1] There were no concerns with the Board as constituted. - [2] No discussions have taken place between the parties with respect to this file. - [3] Neither party has visited the site. - [4] At the outset, the parties requested that all evidence, argument and decisions from Hearings 72257 and 72721 be brought forward to this Hearing. - The Respondent objected to the introduction of the Complainant's rebuttal document which is labelled C-3.
 The Respondent submitted that the entire document is new evidence and should not be heard.
 The Respondent submitted that numerous sales brought forward by the Complainant are all industrial properties and that there are no freestanding retail sales included.
 The Respondent is unable to respond as the information was not part of the Complainant's submission.
 The Complainant submitted there are sales with issues in other property classifications that are considered, and yet in this case the Respondent is rejecting them.
 The Complainant submitted they are being inconsistent.
 The Board reviewed the rebuttal C-3 after both parties had presented their evidence.
 The Board finds the rebuttal includes 11 pages of industrial sales, several of which are highlighted.
 Details of those sales include notations with respect to: "purchase by existing tenant", "sale of vacant property", "additional revenue from signage" and "sale of property being reclassified".
 The Board finds there is nothing in the evidence that would provide guidance as to how that information was used.
 The Board concluded that the information in the rebuttal is not directly related and is new evidence and should not be heard as per Matters Relating To Assessment Complaints Regulation (MRAC) 9(2) A composite assessment review board must not hear any evidence that has not been disclosed in accordance with section 8.